 Below are some tips and general instructions to follow when it comes to heating your tent on a camping trip.

 It won’t matter if you heat up your tent, but the warmth won’t remain inside for a considerable amount of time.
 You should insulate the inside of your tent to maximize the heat production and allow it to remain there for a long while.
 The next part is some ideas on how to insulate your tent.

 - Use a rug, carpet, or any thick fabric on the floor.

 Putting a thick fabric on the floor helps in preventing the heat from seeping through the floor, and the fabric will also help keep the warmth in.

 It would be even better if you could put in some more coverage to the walls and roof of the tent to lessen the amount of heat that comes out through the small openings of the tent.

 - Use a comfortable sleeping pad.

-Good sleeping pads not only provide you a comfortable sleeping space but they also contribute to keeping the heat inside the tent.
+Good sleeping pads not only provide you comfortable sleeping space but also contribute to keeping the heat inside the tent.

 - Pick a good spot to place your tent.